aditihulke22/theme_1/README.md

 # theme_1
-Custom theme fro Drupal 8
+Custom theme for Drupal 8